Starbuck Island: Geography, flora and fauna

 There is no freshwater on the island, which is one of the drier atolls in the Line Island group.
 Annual yearly rainfall averages approximately 800 mm.

-Little vegetation exists on Starbuck; stunted Sida fallax scrub and low herbs and grasses predominate, with a few Cordia subcordata bushes and bunch grass rounding out the flora.
-Recent photos showed a few palm trees growing near the center of the island.
+Little vegetation exists on Starbuck; stunted Sida fallax scrub and low herbs and grasses predominate, along with a few Cordia subcordata bushes and bunch grass.
+Photos have shown a few palm trees growing near the center of the island.

 The island boasts a large colony of sooty terns, estimated at 1.5 million pairs, together with Polynesian rats, feral cats, green turtles, and around fifteen other species of seabirds.
 Other accounts estimate the sooty tern population to be as high as three to six million birds.

 History

 James Henderson, merchant captain of the East India Company ship Hercules, sighted the island in 1819 while sailing from South America to Calcutta, India.
-Soon after his arrival a local newspaper, The Calcutta Journal (or Political, Commercial, and Literary Gazette), published Henderson's report of three islands which he had encountered during his voyage, but it, or he himself, had failed to state the exact date for his sighting of modern Starbuck Island.
-Henry Evans Maude's educated guess was that this may have been in early February 1819.
+Soon after his arrival a local newspaper, The Calcutta Journal (or Political, Commercial, and Literary Gazette), published Henderson's report of three islands which he had encountered during his voyage, but did not state the exact date for his sighting of modern Starbuck Island.
+Henry Evans Maude estimated that this may have been in early February 1819.
 The next captain known to have seen it was Obed Starbuck, captain of the whaler Hero out of Nantucket, on September 5, 1823.